5 Debugging Zig applications

 Result: 13!

 There is nothing wrong with this program.
 But it is a good start for us.
 First, we need to compile this program with the zig build-exe command.
-For this example, suppose that I compiled the above Zig code into a binary executable called add_program.
+For this example, suppose that I have compiled the above Zig code into a binary executable called add_program.

 zig build-exe add_program.zig